WVU National Student Exchange

 When Studying with the National Student Exchange offers two financial options for the program.
 It is up to the student and the coordinator to decide which is best for student in the program.

-Plan A: With Plan A you are able to pay your host campus the instate tuition and fees directly.
+Host Payment: With Host Payment, you are able to pay your host campus instate tuition and fees directly.

-Plan B: With Plan B, you pay the tuition and fees you would normally pay your institution.
+Home Payment: With Home Payment, you pay the tuition and fees you would normally pay to your institution.

 For more information please look to the National Student Exchange website or contact the National Student Exchange Coordinator.